theghostinthecode-eng/The-Ghost-in-the-Code-HDAA-Substrate/docs/VISION.md

 <sub><b>Part II — Vision & Doctrine · Version P02.v07 · 1 July 2026</b></sub>
 <div align="center">
   <h1>&#128196; PART II: VISION &amp; DOCTRINE</h1>
   <h2>The Nation-State Threat, The Q-Day Arithmetic, and the Last Wall Standing</h2>
   <p>
     <b>Master Anchor DOI (MDP V_01):</b> <a href="https://doi.org/10.5281/zenodo.18738911" target="_blank"><b>10.5281/zenodo.18738911</b></a><br>
     <b>Substrate Bridge DOI (P25):</b> <a href="https://doi.org/10.5281/zenodo.18672039" target="_blank"><b>10.5281/zenodo.18672039</b></a>
   </p>
 </div>
 <br>
 <div style="border-left: 6px solid #cb2431; padding: 14px 22px; color: inherit;">
   <p>&#127919; <strong>THE REPLICATION MISSION &mdash; NOTHING MORE, NOTHING LESS.</strong></p>
   <p>Researchers are asked to prove exactly <strong>one</strong> thing: the <strong>physical reset law</strong> &mdash; that a write to I/O port <code>0xCF9</code> from SMM (Ring &minus;2) collapses the platform power state in <strong>&Delta;t &le; 2.38&mu;s</strong>.
 That is the entire objective.
 Reproducing this single bounded law &mdash; one logged waveform showing sub-2.38&mu;s collapse on your own bench &mdash; confirms that the <strong>December 15, 2017</strong> prototype and its simulation were real.
 No sealed intelligence is required to validate it.
 The mechanism is legible and reproducible; the calibrated core that decides <em>when</em> the veto fires remains sovereign. <strong>Prove the reset law.
 That is the mission.</strong></p>
 </div>
 <div style="border-left: 5px solid #d73a49; padding: 10px 20px; color: inherit;">
   <p><i>"On September 11, 2001, the United States discovered that 19 men with box cutters could bring down the most powerful nation on Earth&rsquo;s illusion of invulnerability.
 The Commission that investigated the catastrophe identified its root cause in a single phrase: <b>a failure of imagination.</b>"</i></p>
 </div>

 ## &#9888;&#65039; THE NATION-STATE THREAT: A FAILURE OF IMAGINATION
 In 2026, the digital equivalent of that failure of imagination is unfolding in slow motion.
 The Twin Towers of the digital age are RSA and ECDSA.
 The adversary boarded in 2015 when encrypted data began being harvested for future decryption.
 The plane is called Harvest Now, Decrypt Later (HNDL).
 The destination is Q-Day.
 Within that frame, RSA and ECDSA function as the principal cryptographic load-bearing structures of the modern digital system.
 Once a cryptographically relevant quantum capability reaches the required threshold, software-defined trust assumptions above the silicon floor lose their enforcement value because the secrecy premise beneath identity, transport, authentication, and stored confidentiality is no longer stable.
 No software-defined security layer&mdash;no firewall, no cryptographic protocol, no AI alignment policy&mdash;survives Q-Day.
 They all rely on mathematical hardness assumptions that cryptographically relevant quantum computing will dissolve.
-One exception remains under this framework: hardware&dash;native substrate sovereignty at Layer 0&ndash;1.
+One exception remains under this framework: hardware-native substrate sovereignty at Layer 0&ndash;1.
 The central claim of this repository is therefore architectural rather than rhetorical.
 If every higher software layer depends on hardness assumptions that can be invalidated externally, then only a control mechanism anchored below those layers remains materially distinct in both jurisdiction and failure mode.

 ---

 ## &#9201;&#65039; CANONICAL CHRONOLOGY
 The chronology used throughout this repository is fixed to the following sequence.
 All priority, continuity, and doctrinal references are measured against these dates.
 * **2007&ndash;2011:** Sandbox era primitives, including low-level cryptographic, serialization, and hardware-adjacent development work.
 * **January 11, 2017:** FLI Asilomar signatory date.